 Daily school day routine June 2020

-Children will be in a classroom where small toys, books and soft furnishings have been removed.
+Children will be in a classroom where small toys and soft furnishings have been removed.
 Our school is going to feel very different however, we will continue to show children our care in different ways that does not involve close contact.

 Entry to school

 - Staff & pupils must wash their hands on entry.
 Staff should sign in and out in the usual manner .Staff should not bring anything to school except a water bottle, lunch and small bag.

 - Children will not be able to bring in anything from home except a water bottle.
 No bags, reading books or diaries, pencil cases or any other item except medical items.

 - Staff packed lunches should be in disposable containers.
 Children bringing a home packed lunch will need to ensure that any packaging is entirely disposable – no lunchboxes within school at all.

 - Staff room – maximum of 2 people in the space.
 1 person in kitchen area at one time.
 Signs will be displayed to remind people.